All Guides About Start Here

 How do I know if my price is too high at launch?

-If your trial-to-paid conversion is below 15% and prospects consistently cite price in cancellation or no-convert feedback, your price may be misaligned.
-But first check whether onboarding is working — most low conversion is an activation problem, not a price problem.
+If fewer than 15% of trial users upgrade to paid, and people keep mentioning price in their cancellation or no-thanks feedback, your price may be off.
+But first check whether the first experience new customers have when they sign up is working — most low conversion is a setup problem, not a price problem.

 +